 Visiting Adraga Beach

-- Avoid the weekends in Summer - parking and beach will be full!
+- Avoid the weekends in Summer - carpark and beach will be full!

 - Restaurant and facilities